izumiz-dev/side-notes/README.md

 [日本語のドキュメントはこちら (Japanese)](./README_JA.md)

+<img width="1664" height="1186" alt="image" src="https://github.com/user-attachments/assets/27ec6c31-2cd8-4c2b-b167-10d6336e9f95" />

 **Website Notes** is a Chrome Extension that allows you to take markdown notes specific to the website (domain) you are currently visiting.
 It resides in the Chrome Side Panel, providing a seamless note-taking experience without leaving your current tab.

-<img width="1664" height="1186" alt="image" src="https://github.com/user-attachments/assets/27ec6c31-2cd8-4c2b-b167-10d6336e9f95" />
+## 📥 Download

+You can download the latest version from the **[Releases Page](https://github.com/izumiz-dev/side-notes/releases)**.
+1. Download `website-notes-vX.X.X.zip`.
+2. Unzip the file.
+3. Load the unpacked extension in Chrome (see [Installation](#installation-development)).

 ## Features